Teckinfor/JWNotifyer/README.md

 # JWNotifyer
 Custom app to receive notification when new content is available on JW.ORG

-The project is scheduled to be completed by the end of June 2022.
+The project is scheduled to be completed in June 2022.
 Thank you for your interest and expectation.

 ## The future of the application?